 |TIP: If you are dropped off at an official bus stop in Nong Khai (instead of on the side of the road like us), take a tuk-tuk or songthaew to Friendship Bridge.
 Be sure the tuk-tuk driver takes you directly to the Friendship Bridge and not to a side business promising to process your Thai visa!|

 We were dropped off at the Thai-Laos border, but before we crossed the bridge we saw signs on booths that read “Immigration Checkpoint.”
 We stood in line, submitted our passports, completed departure cards, and received a departure stamp.
 Lost your departure card and need a replacement?
 There should be a person nearby handing out replacements.

-After passing though the immigration checkpoints, we purchased two 20 baht tickets for a bus ride across bridge from a ticket counter to the immediate right.
+After passing through the immigration checkpoints, we purchased two 20 baht tickets for a bus ride across the bridge from a ticket counter to the immediate right.
 We waited a few minutes and packed ourselves tightly onto one of the frequently crossing buses.

 |NOTE: A 30 day Laos Tourist Visa costs $35 USD OR 1500 baht (about $45 USD equivalent).
 We read rumors that they charge an extra $1 if you do not have a photo, if it’s a weekend, or if it is during lunch.
 Exact change is not necessary; we paid using a $100 bill and were given change back in USD.
 Make sure to bring crisp bills!|

 We passed through the final checkpoint booth, showed the official our visas, and then were bombarded by tuk-tuk and taxi drivers.
 We bargained with them and accepted an air-conditioned van directly to the Royal Thai Consulate and split the cost with another passenger.
 It was a 30-minute drive, and we made it there at 10 am.